vanus-labs/vanus/CONTRIBUTING.md

 If the PR wants to address one issue, please link to it.

 ### Testings
 We hope you can test well your PR before starting the Code Review.
-If the PR is about a new feature or bugfix, the related Unit tests will be required.
+If the PR is about a new feature, refactor or bugfix, the related
+Unit tests will be required.

 ### CI Checking